Mumbai–Pune Expressway: History

-As the expressways began to suffer from congestions with time, most notably in the incline section near Khandala and Lonavala due to the movement of heavy vehicles, a proposal to construct an alternative road was approved.
+As the expressway began to suffer from congestions with time, most notably in the incline section near Khandala and Lonavala due to the movement of heavy vehicles, a proposal to construct an alternative road was approved.
 The construction began in March 2019, which included 2 new tunnels (23 meter wide, and longest tunnel of 8.87 km), and 2 viaducts, one of them cable stayed, and will pass below the lake in Lonavala.
 During the period, the other sections of the expressway were progressively expanded to 4 lanes from 3 on each side.
-Originally stated to complete in March 2024, the deadline has been extended to August 2025.
+Originally stated to complete in March 2024, the deadline has been extended to August 2025, and subsequently extended to 2026.
+The missing link opened on 1 May 2026, coinciding with the Maharashtra Day.

 The expressway faced a limited use of vehicles plying in the lockdown during COVID-19, with only emergency and special passes being allowed.
-During that period, the MSRDC with the help of Maharashtra Police Highway Traffic department, demolished a section of the 190 year old Amrutanjan Bridge, a popular out of use railway bridge on the Bhor Ghat while preserving the plaque, as it caused a bottleneck for wide trucks and a potential safety hazard.
+During that period, the MSRDC with the help of Maharashtra Police Highway Traffic department, demolished a section of the 190-year-old Amrutanjan Bridge, a popular out of use railway bridge on the Bhor Ghat while preserving the plaque, as it caused a bottleneck for wide trucks and a potential safety hazard.
 Following the demolition, safety at that section has been greatly improved.

+The expressway was closed on the morning of 6 July 2026 at the Missing Link section due to landslides and damage at the cable stayed bridge caused by heavy rains.
+According the authorities, the carriageway towards Mumbai on the Missing Link was shut down at 4 AM for a few hours to clear the debris and traffic was rerouted towards Lonavala ghat section and old National Highway 48.